This creamy rich soy free vegan cream cheese recipe is the perfect bagel topper and dairy free cheese board spread!

-…and the star of this cheese board was this Creamy Rich Macadamia Cream Cheese.
+The star of your cheese board is this Vegan Cream Cheese.
 Right out of the gate I want to impress on you that this is a soy free vegan cream cheese recipe.
 (If I was talking on Instagram, there’d be hand claps between each word for emphasis.)

 I happily consume soy often, AND as a recipe developer I consider it the top two allergen, among my readers anyway.
 Soy and gluten are my most requested ingredients for substitution, so when a recipe doesn’t have it, I want to make sure you all know!

-I have had a fantastic book in my kitchen library for a while now – and am finally and excitedly sharing this cream cheese, one of my favorite recipes from the book.
+I have had a fantastic book in my kitchen library for a while now – and am finally and excitedly sharing this vegan cream cheese recipe, one of my favorites from the book.

 The book is The Cultured Cook – Delicious Fermented Foods with Probiotics to Knock Out Inflammation, Boost Gut Health, Lose Weight & Extend Your Life.